 Community Scientist Program

 The Community Scientist (CS) Program is a network of community partners and patient advocates integrated throughout The Tisch Cancer Institute research continuum.
-The CS Program enhances equity-focused research, workforce diversity, and a community-engaged curriculum for trainees and fellows, contributing to the intersectionality across Community Outreach and Engagement, Plan to Enhance Diversity, and Cancer Research Training and Education Coordination, and fosters a meaningful learning community for those interested in cancer research.
+The CS Program strengthens inclusive research, supports workforce development, and promotes a curriculum that engages with the community for trainees and fellows, contributing to the intersectionality across Community Outreach and Engagement and Cancer Research Training, and Education Coordination, and fosters a meaningful learning community for those interested in cancer research.

 Community scientists are advocates for the communities served by The Tisch Cancer Institute.
 They are key to increasing community education and awareness of cancer research, building trust in research, and informing our areas of research design and ethics.
 They additionally increase our researchers’ knowledge and awareness of community-identified needs, interests, and priorities.

 The Tisch Cancer Institute created the Community Scientist Program to address the growing need for our researchers and community members to understand and engage with one another.
 By creating pathways for community members to get involved in the research process, and for researchers to recognize the value of incorporating community input in their projects, we ensure our research projects remain truly responsive to community needs.
-Our goal is achieving equity in cancer outcomes.
+Our goal is to improve cancer outcomes for all individuals.

 There is a wide range of what a community scientist can do, as their responsibilities depend on their research interests and desired level of engagement.
 At our monthly Community Scientist Workgroup, participants engage with researchers, receive support, mentorship, and the opportunity to work on a variety of projects.
 Interested community members are encouraged to attend a Community Scientist Workgroup meeting to learn more.